hyweljohnllewellyn/ellelly/content/pages/contact.md

   description: ''
   title: Contact Ellelly
 ---
+We are currently:

-We are currently in the process of researching the most suitable materials and suppliers for our products to balance quality, sustainability and cost effectiveness.
+* researching the most suitable materials and suppliers for our products to balance quality, sustainability and cost effectiveness.

-We are registering the brand, setting up our website and creating the limited company
+* registering the brand, setting up our website and creating the limited company.

-Liaising with industry professionals to becoming as knowledgeable as possible about the most innovative new fabric and supply technologies available.
+* liaising with industry professionals to becoming as knowledgeable as possible about the most innovative new fabric and supply technologies available.

 Contact us to find out more, or just say hello!